How to Maximize the Value of Your Joint Commission Mock Surveys

 For an even more comprehensive approach to your mock survey, it can help to select a partner that can identify and then provide advice on how best to solve potential compliance gaps.
 It’s one thing to understand that a specific system may not be in compliance; it’s another thing entirely to develop and apply an appropriate fix.
 This is particularly true when it comes to working with new standards or emerging areas of emphasis.

-By working with mock survey partner focused on hospital environments day-in and day-out, facilities and EH&S managers get the benefit of understanding what solutions to implement to move forward.
+By working with a mock survey partner focused on hospital environments day-in and day-out, facilities and EH&S managers get the benefit of understanding what solutions to implement to move forward.
 A good partner can provide insight into the practical solutions that have proven effective in other facilities so there is no need to reinvent the wheel.

 Your surveyor will become familiar with your organization through the mock survey process, and this has value to a healthcare facility even after the survey event is over.
 This partner can serve as a resource in the event of potential findings during actual survey events.

 Working with a partner well-versed in your site and the survey experience can make a difference during an actual survey event.
-Having an ongoing relationship with a mock survey partner who is familiar with your organization can give you another tool in your arsenal when deficiencies are noted by an actual surveyor.
-Having a consistent partner with whom to discuss findings and issues during an actual survey event can boost confidence to push back against unwarranted survey findings.
+Having an ongoing relationship with a Joint Commission mock survey partner who is familiar with your organization can give you another tool in your arsenal when deficiencies are noted by an actual surveyor.
+Having a consistent mock survey partner with whom to discuss findings and issues during an actual survey event can boost confidence to push back against unwarranted survey findings.
 Even if a deficiency is determined to be legitimate, a mock survey partner who can pull from recent experience around similar issues at other facilities can also guide a more effective response process.

-EH&E’s comprehensive approach to healthcare facility safety has helped numerous healthcare facilities managers prepare for their Joint Commission surveys.
+EH&E’s comprehensive approach to healthcare facility safety and compliance has helped numerous healthcare facilities managers prepare for their Joint Commission surveys.
 Our team works closely with health systems throughout the Northeast in ensuring compliance.
 If you’re ready to take a more comprehensive dive into your facility’s compliance, contact EH&E today.

 Subscribe